Introduction¶

 <div role="listitem">List item 2</div>

-The platform flags instances where ARIA roles are used outside of their required context.
-To fix this error, you need to adjust the HTML code.
+The platform flags instances in which ARIA roles are used outside of their required context.
+To fix this error, adjust the HTML code.
 Look up the ARIA role that causes the issue in the WAI ARIA standard